The

 Aerials and Earths

-I have successfully used this to pick up the main MW station
+I have successfully used this to

-in the UK just by connecting to a central heating radiator for
+pick up the main MW station in the UK just by connecting to a

-the earth and to the outer casing of a television antenna
+central heating radiator for the earth and to the outer casing

-cable, disconnected from the TV, for the aerial.
-This is not
+of a television antenna cable, disconnected from the TV, for

-ideal because the TV cable is nailed to the house which both
+the aerial.
+This is not ideal because the TV cable is nailed

-blocks and drains away a lot of the MW radio signal.
-It is
+to the house which both blocks and drains away a lot of the MW

-much better if you can erect a long wire high up in a garden
+radio signal.
+It is much better if you can erect a long wire

-and there are many places online which will show you how to do
+high up in a garden and there are many places online which

-that, taking the usual precautions against lightning strikes
+will show you how to do that, taking the usual precautions

-and going near to power cables.
-Not everyone has a
+against lightning strikes and going near to power

-garden though, and you don't want the TV aerial being
+cables.
+Not everyone has a garden though, and you don't

-disconnected on a regular basis, so there are other
+want the TV aerial being disconnected on a regular basis, so

 Farm and Other Fences

-While out walking I wondered if there were any useful MW
+While out walking I wondered if

-signals being picked up on farm fences.
-They are not good
+there were any useful MW signals being picked up on farm

-aerials for a number of reasons, but they can be quite long
+fences.
+They are not good aerials for a number of reasons, but

-which can make up for that.
-You need to connect the earth clip
+they can be quite long which can make up for that.
+You need to

-to the lowest wire and the aerial clip to the highest wire.
+connect the earth clip to the lowest wire and the aerial clip

-They will always be a bit corroded so you have to wiggle the
+to the highest wire.
+They will always be a bit corroded so you

-clips to get a good connection.
-If you find a fence in
+have to wiggle the clips to get a good connection.
+If

-good condition, outside of a deep valley which has dry posts
+you find a fence in good condition, outside of a deep valley

-and isn't covered in wet bushes, you will almost always get
+which has dry posts and isn't covered in wet bushes, you will

-the direction of the fence as well, so it's worth trying a few
+pickup depends on the direction of the fence as well, so it's

-if you are out walking.
+worth trying a few if you are out walking.

 Some fences are electrified and it will be pretty clear which